mrsonne/hubit/README.md

-﻿# hubit: a calculation hub
+﻿# hubit - a calculation hub

 hubit is allows tools to communicate without coupling them tightly.